MihanEntalpo/cryptboard.io/README.md

 ## Features

 * Anonymous authorization on the server without the need for registration
-* Hybrid RSA+AES encryption of data with asymmetric keys
+* Hybrid RSA+AES encryption of data with asymmetric keys stored on client
-* All sent data encrypted on the client and could not be decrypted on the server
+* All sent data encrypted on the client and could not be decrypted by the server
 * Clients adding each other to the "receivers list" by sending their public key and user ID using third-party channel
-* Possible to share public key user ID by scanning QR-code
+* Possible to add public key and user ID by scanning QR-code
 * Single button click to clear all client's data and keys and start a new session

 ## Disclaimers